KoderKow/workspace/README.md

 *Morning time* 🌞

-It’s a new day, lets bring back the environment we ended yesterday with
+It’s a new day, lets bring back the environment we ended yesterday with.
+Using `workspace_restore()` let’s restore from the latest restore point

 ``` r
 workspace_restore()